The 2nd most cited journal in Physiology

 Frontiers in Physiology is member of the Committee on Publication Ethics.

 Short Name: Front.
 Physiol.

 Electronic ISSN: 1664-042X

 Indexed in: PubMed, PubMed Central, Scopus, Web of Science, Google Scholar, DOAJ, CrossRef, Chemical Abstracts Service (CAS), EMBASE, Semantic Scholar, Ulrich's Periodicals Directory, Science Citation Index Expanded, CLOCKSS, EBSCO, OpenAIRE, Zetoc

 PMCID: all published articles receive a PMCID

 Frontiers in Physiology is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Physiology welcome submission of the following article types: Book Review, Brief Research Report, Case Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review, Technology Report, Addendum, Clinical Study Protocol, Erratum, Policy and Practice Reviews, Clinical Trial, Code, Policy Brief, Field Grand Challenge, Focused Review and Frontiers Commentary.
+The specialty sections of Frontiers in Physiology welcome submission of the following article types: Book Review, Brief Research Report, Case Report, Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review, Technology Report, Addendum, Clinical Study Protocol, Clinical Trial, Erratum, General Commentary, Policy and Practice Reviews, Code, Policy Brief, Field Grand Challenge, Focused Review and Frontiers Commentary.

 When submitting a manuscript to Frontiers in Physiology, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.